richtastic/ff/src/3DR/wiki/app.md

 	- if match != null
 		- if match still satisfies constraints [ordering, ..?]
 			- add matchA->B to final match set
+			- TODO: PRUNING IN CONNECTED NEIGHBORHOOD
+				-
 			- for each neighbor of A and of B [4-or-8-neighbor]
 				- interpolate best location as search starting point
 				- vary affine transformation to find best local transform & location
 					- rotation, scaleX, scaleY, skewX
 				- get rank = path score / origin score
-				- if match satisfies constraings [ordering, min uniqueness, max score, ... ?]
+				- if match satisfies constraints [ordering, min uniqueness, max score, ... ?]
 					- add match to queue